 Without a proposed amended pleading “[i]t is not error to refuse to allow an amendment when there are no means of determining whether or not it will be proper and sufficient. ” In re Estate of Nicholson, 268 Ill.
 App.
 3d 689, 695 (Ill.
 App.
 Ct.
 1994)

-If you don’t include your proposed amended pleading you can’t even appeal the court’s decision afterwards.
+If you do not include your proposed amended pleading you cannot even appeal the court’s decision afterwards.

 “[A] party desiring to file an amended pleading should make it part of the record on appeal.
 If this is not done, a court of review is not in a position to say that justice would be served by granting leave to amend.
 In such instances it can be presumed that a plaintiff’s second attempt to state a cause of action would be no more successful than his first.”
 Hassiepen v.
 Marcin, 22 Ill.
 App.
 3d 433, 436 (1974)